Accommodation | International

 Fortunately there is a good choice of croc spotting tours available on the Daintree river so you can see these pre-historic creatures in safety, and have an expert guide spot them for you, because they camouflage very well....

-Three of the four short boardwalks (Marrja, Dubuji
+Three of the four short boardwalks (Marrja, Dubuji and Kulki)

-and Kulki) are wheelchair accessible.
+are wheelchair accessible.

-At the fourth boardwalk (Jindalba) wheelchair access to the creek
+At the fourth boardwalk (Jindalba) wheelchair access to the creek is available

 Cape Trib Farmstay has a wheel chair accesible cabin at Cape Tribulation.

-Nice and Easy Cruises that does crocodile tours on the Daintree
+Nice and Easy Cruises that does crocodile tours on the Daintree river

-river has a boat that can take wheelchairs.
+has a boat that can take wheelchairs.

 Fuel is available at the only petrol station north of the river; Rainforest Village, 14 kilometres north of the ferry.
 If you're fourwheel driving then you wil find more fuel north of the Bloomfield Track.